Wallpaper (musician): 2005–2012: Formation, early releases, and DooDoo Face

 In 2005, Eric Frederic began experimenting with music that emphasized the effects of auto-tune, an approach which was, at the time, still relatively uncommon.
 Frederic named this solo project Wallpaper and was joined by Arjun Singh on drums.
 Frederic performed as "Ricky Reed" an alter-ego he had created to be the bands frontman; Reed was described as rude, reckless, and irresponsible, and was intended to personify everything Frederic disliked about the contemporary pop music industry.
+The band released their self-titled debut extended play (EP) on the 1st of April, 2006, through Five One, Inc. Over two years later, on the 29th of April, 2008, the band released their second EP, T Rex, through Eenie Meenie Records.
+The EP was accompanied with a remix EP on the 23rd of December that same year, titled T REX RMXd.

-As exaggerated auto-tune became more prevalent in the mainstream, Wallpaper's songs gained popularity, and their debut album DooDoo Face was released in 2009 through Eenie Meenie Records.
-In December, the duo released the EP #STUPiDFACEDD, co-distributed by MTV's Hype Music and Boardwalk Records, followed by a music video for the single of the same name, described as "a brash, stupid party anthem to mock all brash, stupid party anthems."
+As exaggerated auto-tune became more prevalent in the mainstream, Wallpaper's songs gained popularity, and their debut studio album, DooDoo Face, was released on the 8th of September, 2009.
+The album was accompanied by Wallpaper's debut single, "I Got Soul, I'm So Wasted", released that same year.
+Almost two years later, on the 2nd of August, 2011, the duo released the EP #STUPiDFACEDD, co-distributed by MTV's Hype Music and Boardwalk Records, alongside Epic Records.
+This was followed by a music video for the lead single of the same name, described as "a brash, stupid party anthem to mock all brash, stupid party anthems."

 In 2011, Wallpaper toured with K.Flay and Too Short, and appeared at the MTV Video Music Awards.
 Later that year, the band toured with Awolnation, then with Gym Class Heroes and Dirty Heads, closing the tour at The Grove in Anaheim, California.
 By this time, Frederic had fully adopted the name Ricky Reed in a professional capacity, and was no longer referred to by his real name in interviews and press releases.
 Despite this, he had long since abandoned the idea of staying "in character" as Reed outside of Wallpaper's lyrics.

-Wallpaper signed to Epic Records in 2012 and expanded their lineup once more, this time to include vocalist Novena Carmel and percussionists Derek Taylor and Tom Peyton.
+One year later, Wallpaper signed to Epic Records in 2012 and expanded their lineup once more, this time to include vocalist Novena Carmel and percussionists Derek Taylor and Tom Peyton.

 Their performance at Coachella in April received acclaim, with critics comparing it favorably to "boa constrictor-era" Britney Spears.
-Following an appearance at South by Southwest, Wallpaper appeared on Jimmy Kimmel Live! and Last Call with Carson Daly Tonight to perform "#STUPiDFACEDD," as well as the single "[Fucking] Best Song Everrr".
+Following an appearance at South by Southwest, Wallpaper appeared on Jimmy Kimmel Live! and Last Call with Carson Daly Tonight to perform #STUPiDFACEDD's title track, as well as its second and final single, "Fucking Best Song Everrr".
+The latter track charted at number 36 on the US Billboard Pop Airplay chart and peaked at number 8 on the US Billboard Dance Club Songs chart.

-In 2013, Wallpaper released their second full-length album, entitled Ricky Reed Is Real, to mostly positive reviews from fans and critics.
-The following year, the band covered the theme song to the television series 21 Jump Street for the film adaptation of the same name.